traanf-thuw/cooking-game/README.md

 # 🍳 Cooking Game App (Kotlin - Android)

-A multiplayer cooking game where players complete recipe tasks using drag-and-drop, motion gestures, and real-time room-based sessions.
-Developed entirely in Kotlin for Android with Firebase integration.
+A multiplayer cooking game where players complete recipe tasks using drag-and-drop, motion gestures, and real-time communication.
+Built in Kotlin using Android SDK and Firebase Firestore for multiplayer sync.

 ---